EthernalStar/Advanced-Process-Blocker/README.md

 Ill admit that there are only a few real sittuations where this Application is useful but it helped me a lot when experimenting with stuff:

-Stopping applications wich are out of control or restarting themselves when closes by CMD or Task-Manager (playing with Form.OnClose is not allways a good Idea...).
+Stopping Applications wich are out of control or restarting themselves when closes by CMD or Task-Manager.
 Preventing yourself from beeing distracted by specific Apps.
 Locking Applications with a temporary Password.
-Redirection the start of an Executable to a URL or Shell Comand (By executing cmd.exe).
+Redirecting the start of an Executable to a URL or Shell Comand (By executing cmd.exe).

 ## Building